twhalley/early-ssh-remote-unlock/README.md

 # Early SSH Remote Unlock

 A comprehensive setup script for configuring early SSH remote unlock on encrypted Linux systems using dropbear-initramfs.
 This allows you to remotely unlock LUKS-encrypted drives during system boot via SSH.
+All credit goes to https://www.cyberciti.biz/security/how-to-unlock-luks-using-dropbear-ssh-keys-remotely-in-linux/ I've just created a script around this piece of work.

 ## Overview